HarunMbaabu/Data-Science-For-EveryOne/README.md

 ### **Week 1: Learn the fundamentals of data science.**

-- Understand the key concepts of data science.
+- Understand the key concepts of data science and the possible data sciencce career paths.
-- Familiarize yourself with fundamental mathematical and programming concepts.
+- Familiarize yourself with fundamental, that is statistical, mathematical, and programming concepts.
-- Learn the basics of Python and SQL for data manipulation and analysis.
+- Learn the basics of Python and SQL for data manipulation, wrangling, and analysis Introduction to SQLand Python for data science.
 - Understand the fundamentals of data science,  statistics, probability, linear algebra, calculus, Python and SQL  programming langages.

-You will also learn pandas, numpy, matplotlib and seaborn.
+ >> **Tools you will learn on week 1:** Python, SQL, pandas, numpy, matplotlib, seaborn and statistics module whic was introduced in Python 3.4

 ---
 Week 1 Classes: